Treaties of Tilsit

 Napoleon not only cemented his control of Central Europe but also had Russia and the truncated Prussia ally with him against his two remaining enemies, the United Kingdom and Sweden, triggering the Anglo-Russian and Finnish wars.
 Tilsit also freed French forces for the Peninsular War.

-Central Europe became a battlefield again in 1809 when Austria and the UK engaged France in the War of the Fifth Coalition.
+Central Europe became a battlefield again in 1809 when Austria engaged France in the War of the Fifth Coalition and in 1812 (Napoleon started the invasion of Russia in June 1812).

 Franco-Russian treaty (7 July)

 The treaty ended the war between Imperial Russia and the French Empire and began an alliance between the two empires that rendered the rest of continental Europe almost powerless.
 The two countries secretly agreed to aid each other in disputes.
 France pledged to aid Russia against the Ottoman Empire while Russia agreed to join the Continental System against the British Empire.
-Napoleon also convinced Alexander to enter into the Anglo-Russian War and to instigate the Finnish War against Sweden to force Sweden to join the Continental System.
+Napoleon also convinced Alexander I to enter into the Anglo-Russian War and to instigate the Finnish War against Sweden to force Sweden to join the Continental System.
 More specifically, the Tsar agreed to evacuate Wallachia and Moldavia, which had been occupied by Russian forces as part of the Russo-Turkish War, 1806-1812.
 The Ionian Islands and Cattaro (Kotor), which had been captured by Russian admirals Ushakov and Senyavin, were to be handed over to the French.
 In recompense, Napoleon guaranteed the sovereignty of the Duchy of Oldenburg and several other small states ruled by the Tsar's German relatives.

+The decision to meet on a raft on the Neman was the expression of the perfect equality of both emperors.